Google unveils its Pixel smartphone and VR headset

 Daydream

-Google showed off its new virtual reality headset for mobile devices, Daydream View.
-The viewer holds a smartphone and a hand-held remote to control what's happening on the screen.
+Google also showed off its new virtual reality headset for mobile devices, Daydream View.
+The viewer holds a smartphone, while the user has a hand-held remote to control what's happening on screen.

+It will be available in slate, snow and crimson colors, and cost $79 when it launches in November.

 Daydream is launching with over 50 partners and a slew of games.
-The company is also working with Warner Brothers to bring immersive environments to the device, as well.
-Daydream will support Netflix, HBO and Hulu.
+The company is also working with Warner Brothers to bring immersive environments to the device, and the headset will support Netflix, HBO and Hulu.

-The soft headset will be available in slate, snow, and crimson colors.
-It will cost $79 when it launches in November.

 Google isn't necessarily trying to compete with Oculus' VR hardware ($599) or the HTC Vive ($799).
 Both of those systems, favored by gamers and early VR adopters, are for immersive VR experiences and require PCs.

-Instead, the company is expected to target casual VR consumers who have -- or will buy -- Android smartphones running Nougat.
+Instead, the company will target casual VR consumers who have -- or will buy -- Android smartphones running Nougat.
 Its closest competitor could be the Samsung Gear VR headset ($99), built for Samsung Galaxy devices and powered by Oculus.

 Google Wi-Fi

-Google also announced Google WiFi, a router and manager that adjusts your internet connection at home.
-It automatically finds the strongest Wi-Fi point if you move around in your home.
-It also comes with an app, so you can -- for example -- turn the Wi-Fi off for your kids when it's time for dinner.
+Google is also touting a new router and Wi-Fi manager to adjust the internet connection in the home.
+Google WiFi automatically finds the strongest Wi-Fi point if you move around in your home.
+It also comes with an app, so you can -- for example -- turn Wi-Fi off when it's time for dinner.

 Google Home

-We got a sneak peek at Google Home -- Google's voice-controlled smart speaker -- back in May, but Google shared more details about the gadget.
+We got a sneak peek at Google Home -- Google's voice-controlled smart speaker -- back in May, but Google has finally shared more details about the gadget.

+To start, the device is priced at $129 -- about $50 cheaper than the Amazon Echo.
+It has a slight leg up from Amazon's speaker too: Google Home pulls from the 70 billion facts the company has logged throughout the years.

-Google Home comes loaded with Google Assistant -- the company's software system that searches for answers, schedules meetings, adjusts your calendar and controls smart home devices such as lights and thermostats.
+It comes loaded with Google Assistant -- the company's software that searches for answers, schedules meetings, adjusts your calendar and controls smart home devices such as Philips Hue lights and Nest thermostats (both companies are launch partners).

+To activate Google Home, you'll need to say "OK, Google" -- the same keyword that activates Google Now on Android.

+It's available for pre-order in the U.S. now and will launch with a free six-month trial of YouTube Red.